timescale/docs/timescaledb/tutorials/nyc-taxi-cab.md

 This data is useful not just for city planners, but also for airport travellers and tourism organizations like the NYC Tourism Bureau.
-For example, a tourism organization could recommend cost-conscious travelers who’d rather not fork out
+For example, a tourism organization could recommend cost-conscious travelers who'd rather not fork out
 $84 for a ride to Newark to use public transport instead, like the NJ Transit train from Penn Station ($15.25 for an adult ticket).
 Similarly, they could recommend to those travelling to JFK airport, and who are weary of heavy traffic,